siddharthjena-brandscapes/Klarifai-Notebook/backend/markdown_files/24_-_Morocco_-_BHT_-_Report_310724.md

 | Affinity | Love/Hate | 25% | Emotional |
 | Reputation | Great Company | 25% | Emotional |

-The Brand Health Score is influenced by both Rational and Emotional factors, which are in turn based on Ownership/Usage and External market factors.
+The Brand Health Score is based on a combination of rational and emotional factors, which are influenced by ownership/usage and external market factors.

 VISA